raywoo32/raywoo32.githubio-aGENT-docs/index.md

-## aGENT Developer Docs

-### Description
+### Broad Overview

-aGENT is a Gene Regulatory Network (GRN) curator and visualizer for the [bar](http://www.bar.utoronto.ca/).
-GRN were manually curated from the literature, stored in a mySQL database and then visualized using javascript libraries React.js and Cytoscape.js.
+>aGENT is a Gene Regulatory Network (GRN) curator and visualizer for the [bar](http://www.bar.utoronto.ca/).
+GRN were manually curated from the literature, stored in a mySQL database and then visualized using javascript libraries React.js and [Cytoscape.js.](https://js.cytoscape.org/)

 ## Setting Up
 ### Setting Up Front End for Development